demogitjava/demo_websitebuilder/README.md

 To build the image type:

-docker build -f Dockerfile -t demolanserver .
+docker build -f Dockerfile -t demowebsitebuilder .

-and you create a docker image with CentOS runs in a container over port 8443.
+and you create a docker image with CentOS runs in a container over port 8442.

 Run the application and open ports by create a new container